Diffusion Model Patching via Mixture-of-Prompts: Implementation Details

 \section{Implementation Details}

-Our experiments followed this setup for further training of pretrained DiT-B/L/XL models~\cite{peebles2022scalable}.
-Firstly, we used a diffusion timestep T of 1000 for training and DDPM with 250 steps~\cite{ho2020denoising} for sampling.
-For beta scheduling, cosine scheduling~\cite{nichol2021improved} was used for the FFHQ~\cite{karras2019style} and MS-COCO datasets~\cite{lin2014microsoft}, while linear scheduling was used for the ImageNet dataset~\cite{deng2009imagenet}.
-For text-to-image generation (MS-COCO) and class-conditional image generation (ImageNet) tasks, we adopted classifier-free guidance~\cite{ho2022classifier} with a guidance scale of 1.5.
+Our experiments followed this setup for further training of pretrained DiT-B/L models~\cite{peebles2022scalable} and Stable Diffusion v1.5 model~\cite{rombach2022high}.
+Firstly, we used a diffusion timestep T of 1000 for training and DDPM with 250 steps~\cite{ho2020denoising} for DiT models and PNDM~\cite{liu2022pseudo} for Stable Diffusion v1.5 model during sampling.
+For beta scheduling, cosine scheduling~\cite{nichol2021improved} was used for the FFHQ~\cite{karras2019style} and MS-COCO datasets~\cite{lin2014microsoft}, while linear scheduling was used for the ImageNet dataset~\cite{deng2009imagenet} and Laion5B~\cite{schuhmann2022laion}.
+For text-to-image generation (MS-COCO) and class-conditional image generation (ImageNet) tasks, we adopted classifier-free guidance~\cite{ho2022classifier} with a guidance scale of 1.5, while for Stable Diffusion v1.5 (Laion5B), we used a guidance scale of 7.5.
 The batch size was set to 128, and random horizontal flipping was applied to the training data.
 We used the AdamW optimizer~\cite{loshchilov2017decoupled} with a fixed learning rate of 1e-4 and no weight decay.
 Originally, the exponential moving average (EMA) technique is utilized for stable training of DiT models.
 However, since our method involves further training on pretrained models with only a few training steps, we did not adopt the EMA strategy.
 All experiments were conducted using a single NVIDIA A100 GPU.